ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial1.md

 ## 6. Summary <a id="summary"></a>

 In this tutorial, we learned about the basic concepts of Apache HBase and different types of data definition and data manipulation commands that are available in HBase shell.
-Check out the lab 2 of this tutorial where you are going to learn how to use Apache Phoenix with Apaceh HBase.
+Check out the lab 2 of this tutorial where we are going to learn how to use Apache Phoenix with Apache HBase.